kptdev/kpt/package-examples/helloworld-kustomize/README.md

 # helloworld-kustomize

-This is a simple package that showcases a kpt package that has a kustomize patch in it.
+This is an example of a kpt package that has a kustomize patch in it.

 ## Steps